5 min read

 Worried about burning the candle at both ends?
 Traveling for work can mean a packed schedule from the early wake-up call to a business dinner where the drinks are flowing.
 A magnesium supplement could be especially important when consuming caffeine and alcohol, both of which deplete the body’s magnesium levels.

 Elderberries contain a powerful antioxidant, and their history of medicinal use date back to the time of Hippocrates.
-According to an Australian study on international travelers in 2016, taking an elderberry supplement can be an excellent preventative measure against illness when traveling.
+According to an Australian study on international travelers in 2016, taking an elderberry supplement can be an excellent way to support your body's defenses while traveling.
 In this study, the travelers who took an elderberry supplement suffered fewer colds, shorter cold durations, and less severe symptoms than those taking a placebo.

 Vitamin D is an essential vitamin with many critical roles in the body, such as promoting bone health, supporting muscular function, and reducing inflammation.
 Vitamin D is known to be produced from exposure to the sun.
 However, there are many factors that impact your body's ability to naturally synthesize vitamin D, including the season, cloudiness, smog levels, your skin’s melanin content, and your use of sunscreen.

-According to a 2009 article published by Scientific American, an estimated 77% of Americans have insufficient levels of vitamin D. Vitamin D deficiency--which is more severe than insufficient intake--can increase your likelihood of heart disease, diabetes, cancers, and infectious disease.
+According to a 2009 article published by Scientific American, an estimated 77% of Americans have insufficient levels of vitamin D. Vitamin D deficiency--which is more severe than insufficient intake--can cause serious health issues.
 Vitamin D is especially important for travelers because of its role in strengthening the immune system.

 If you are traveling to a warm climate and expect to spend lots of time catching rays, then vitamin D probably isn’t necessary.
 However, if you will be mostly indoors, or headed to a cooler climate, consider packing vitamin D to support immunity.